abdullahpichoo/GeoSpatialAnalysis-AQI-Impact-on-Public-Health/README.md

 ## Expectations

 The project visualizes the air quality index of US counties on shapefiles using a chloropleth and overlays the number of ILI cases on top of the air quality data to identify potential correlations.
 The results of the analysis can provide insights into the relationship between air quality and the incidence of ILI.
 The visualization can be used to identify areas with poor air quality that may be at a higher risk for ILI outbreaks.

+# Approach

+## Ploting the Weekly AQI data for all the california states

+- Changed the Daily AQI data for California counties to Weekly Data.
+For the Weekly Value I went with the Maximum Weekly AQI value.
+- I now have weekly AQI data for each county in california and for each county, there is AQI data for all 52 weeks of the year.

+### Problem 1

+- However, there is a small problem.
+I don't have AQI data for all california counties.
+The data for some counties is missing.
+- In order to tackle this problem, I will assign weekly AQI data to the missing counties based on distance from the nearest counties.
+For this I will use weights.